windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 * Few tiny bug fixes
 * Few fixes in Windows Installer

-Industry standard free open source mouse auto clicker emulates Windows clicks EXTREMELY QUICKLY via arrays of 1-1000 mouse events in Win32 SendInput(), making up to 100 000 clicks per second.
+Industry standard free open source mouse auto clicker emulates Windows clicks EXTREMELY QUICKLY via arrays of 1-1000 mouse events in Win32 <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput" target="_blank">SendInput()</a></code>, making up to 100 000 clicks per second.
 Brand new group clicking support, Command line for batch files, Auto-save on exit, Random clicking, App's window always topmost are supported.
 This compact standalone program is compiled and statically linked by gnu/gcc compiler and supports all the Windows 7 to 10 and Linux via Wine emulator.
 This clicker is the best for incremental games: Cooking, Soda, Minecraft etc.

 ## Features

 * The world's best click rate up to 100 000 clicks per second, increased by 10 times comparing with the predecessor application "Fast Mouse Clicker".
 The latest version with fixed performance issue is 100 times faster!

-* Utilizes batch-array feature of SendInput() and manipulates with Sleep() to reach the ultimate possible performance of mouse clicks on Windows.
+* Utilizes batch-array feature of <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput" target="_blank">SendInput()</a></code> and manipulates with <code><a href="https://docs.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-sleep" target="_blank">Sleep()</a></code> to reach the ultimate possible performance of mouse clicks on Windows.

 * The Left, Middle, and Right mouse buttons are supported, they can be triggered for clicking by a key on the keyboard in a press or toggle mode.